Samuel S. Marshall: Early life and education

-Legal career

-Marshall was admitted to the bar in 1845 and commenced practice in McLeansboro, Illinois.

-State political career
+Political career

 Marshall served as member of the Illinois House of Representatives in 1846 and 1847.

-He then served as State's attorney for the third judicial circuit of Illinois in 1847 and 1848.
+He then served as State's Attorney for the third judicial circuit of Illinois in 1847 and 1848, and as an Illinois circuit court judge from 1851 until 1854.

-First judgeship (1851–1854)

-Marshall served as an Illinois circuit court judge from 1851 until 1854.

-First tenure in the United States House of Representatives (1855–1859)
+First tenure in the U.S. House of Representatives (1855–1859)

-Marshall was elected as a Democrat to the Thirty-fourth and Thirty-fifth Congresses (serving March 4, 1855 – March 4, 1859).
-He served as chairman of the Committee on Claims during the 35th United States Congress.
+Marshall was elected as a Democrat to the 34th and 35th United States Congresses, serving consecutively from 1855 to 1859.
+He served as chairman of the Committee on Claims during the 35th Congress.

-1861 United States Senate candidacy
+1861 U.S. Senate candidacy

-He was the candidate of his party for United States Senator in 1861.
-He lost to incumbent Republican Lyman Trumbull, with Trumbull receiving 54 votes in the Illinois House of Representatives to Marshall's 46 votes on January 9, 1861.
+He was the candidate of his party for United States Senator in 1861, but lost to incumbent Republican Lyman Trumbull, with Trumbull receiving 54 votes in the Illinois House of Representatives to Marshall's 46 votes on January 9, 1861.

-He also served as delegate to the Democratic National Convention of 1860.